AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/inbox.md

     * These are the product of workflow **Participant** steps.
   * Failure items, to allow administrators to retry the failed step

-You receive these notifications in your own Inbox where you can view them and take action.
+You receive these notifications in your own Inbox where you can view and act on them.

 >[!NOTE]
 >